ecogyenergy/solarquant/README.md

 learning predictors.
 SolarQuant works by consuming OrangeButton and SolarNetwork data, both of which are free and open source.

+A containerized ready to go version of SolarQuant is maintained here: https://hub.docker.com/r/ecogyenergy/solarquant

 ### Documentation

 A live pre-built version of the SolarQuant documentation is available here: https://ecogyenergy.github.io/solarquant